Alor Gajah, Malaysia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Take care to find the necessary kind.
-A lot of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types G. Be sure to pick the right kind.
+Many adapters available are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most places.

 Luggage scale to avoid fees